linode/apl-docs/docs/for-devs/console/dashboard.md

 ### Inventory

-The inventory shows the Otomi resources within the team.
+The inventory shows the APL resources within the team.
 Click on an inventory item to go directly to the full list.

 ### Resource Status